-The Finance concentration requires the successful completion of SME 2021 Principles of Finance and a mimimum of 4 Finance courses with a FIN designation at the 3000 level and above, totaling a minimum of 16 credits.
-At least one of the four FIN courses must be at the 4000 level.
+The Finance concentration requires the successful completion of SME 2021 Principles of Finance and a minimum of 4 Finance courses with a FIN designation at the 3000 level and above or a minimum of 16 credits.

 FIN 2520 Personal Finance, FIN 3511 Residential Real Estate, FIN 3512 Real Estate Transactions and Law, and MCFE (Management Consulting Field Experience) do NOT count towards the finance concentration.
 No more than 4 credits can be used towards the Finance concentration from FIN 3555 Real Estate Investment and FIN 3564 Real Estate Development, if taken after the Fall 2017 semester.
 Independent Studies approved by Finance faculty may count towards the concentration with the approval of the Chair of Finance Division.